Guna

 We recommend using Chrome, Firefox, Edge, or Safari.

-Learn about tradition and nature through the eyes of Panamá’s 7 indigenous communities.
-Most of them live in protected territories, located all over the country.
-In these, Panamá’s 7 native ethnic groups (Guna, Naso Tjër Di, Ngäbe, Buglé, Bri bri, Emberá and Wounaan) practice ancestral forms of government, preserve dances and songs, and hold on to their deep cosmological beliefs and cultural expressions.
+Learn about tradition and nature by visiting one of the indigenous communities of Panamá.
+Most live in protected territories distributed throughout the country.
+In these territories, the seven native peoples of Panamá — Guna, Naso Tjër Di, Ngäbe, Buglé, Bri Bri, Emberá, and Wounaan — practice ancestral forms of government, keep their traditional dances and songs alive generation after generation, and hold on to their deep cosmological beliefs and cultural expressions.

-The Panamanian indigenous communities are composed of expert craftsmen who produce exquisite wood carvings, wonderful miniatures from the hard-ivory palm seed, beautiful baskets, masks, bags woven with vegetable fiber and colorful clothes like the Mola.
+The indigenous peoples of Panamá are expert artisans who create exquisite wood carvings, miniatures made from the hard ivory palm seed, beautiful baskets, masks, handbags woven with plant fibers, and colorful traditional garments, such as the Mola.

-The most visible of Panama’s indigenous communities are the members of the Guna tribe.
-As...
+The most visible of Panamá’s indigenous communities are the members of the...

 The community is well known for its handmade crafts such as baskets and carved statues, as well as...